vilkoos/my_data_analyst_portfolio/700_proofs.md

 ---
 ## Website

-Here is a link to my statistics tmblr: [explore and explain stats](http://exexstats.tumblr.com/)
+Here is a link to my statistics tmblr [explore and explain stats](http://exexstats.tumblr.com/)

  .

 ---